top of page

 Letter Quiz

-We’ve worked through 19 letters so far.
+We’ve worked through almost all the letters.
 Now let’s check for understanding.
 Ask your child to say the correct sounds as they point to the letters:

 f